 The process requires patience and in certain instances the CNCA may send an inspection team to the exporting country.
 Upon approval, the CNCA assigns a registration number to each approved exporter.

 In 2013, a food supplier provided products containing expired meat to McDonalds and KFC.
-This resulted in public backlash among China’s 600 million internet nHors as the information was quickly shared over social media platforms such as Weibo and WeChat.
+This resulted in public backlash among China’s 600 million internet users as the information was quickly shared over social media platforms such as Weibo and WeChat.

 KFC responded by terminating all meat sourcing from the food supplier.
-This highlights the importance of exportors ensuring that they choose the right importing partner who has the capacity to meet the required standards.
+This highlights the importance of exporters ensuring that they choose the right importing partner who has the capacity to meet the required standards.

 Constant and effective monitoring and evaluating of the supply chain is also crucial in maintaining regulatory compliance.
-China’s recent banning of red meat imports from Brazil following allegations that companies have been selling unsafe produce for years should provide warning to South African exportors on the hard stance that the Chinese government takes on issues affecting food safety.
+China’s recent banning of red meat imports from Brazil following allegations that companies have been selling unsafe produce for years should provide warning to South African exporters on the hard stance that the Chinese government takes on issues affecting food safety.